jpiger/jeremy-piger-mm-website/_pages/recession_probs.md

 Probability that the U.S. Economy was in Recession in February 2023: **0.7%**

-For a time series of smoothed recession probabilities from June 1967 through December 2022, select one of the following:
+For a time series of smoothed recession probabilities from June 1967 through February 2023, select one of the following:

 [Graph]({% link /assets/files/us_historical_probs_3_31_23.pdf %})